rashmi-patil-1492/video-semantic-segmentation-network/README.md

 Baseline model used in experiments is an encoder-decoder network with resnet50 (pretrained with imagenet) as encoder and segnet as decoder. [resnet50](model/resnet50.py) and [segnet](model/segnet.py) are the encoder and decoder network.
 These files are written in keras and are place holders here.
 They are used to load the pretrained resnet50_segnet combined model and to convert keras model from hd5 format to tensorflow protobuf pb format. [convert_keras_to_tensorflow_pb.py](convert_keras_to_tensorflow_pb.py)

-Ideally training is performed on machines with GPU support and [resnet50_segnet_training][] a jupyter notebook can be used to train a new model.
+Ideally, training is performed on machines with GPU support and [resnet50_segnet_training][] is a jupyter notebook that can be used to train a new model.
 This notebook is used to generate a baseline model in our experiments and is run on google colab with GPU support.

 [resnet50_segnet_training]:https://colab.research.google.com/drive/1Rpkg_cBLc0VdIGvUZdWo3FsMHgXlVPdH?usp=sharing

 #### what to do with the baseline segmentation network model.

-After training a new model with the above jupyter notebook on google colab, the trained model is a keras supported model saved typically 'resnet50_segnet.h5'.
+After training a new model with the above jupyter notebook on google colab, the trained model is a keras supported model saved typically as 'resnet50_segnet.h5'.
 This model file is in hd5 format and needs to be converted to protobuf format 'resnet50_segnet.pb'
-Do the following
+Download the model file and copy to the model directory and run the conversion script as following.

 	$ cp resnet50_segnet.h5 ./resnet50_segnet_model/resnet50_segnet.h5
 	$ python convert_keras_to_tensorflow_pb.py